fdoyle/Calendar/Readme.md

 The demo creates a fairly substantial backing model to keep track of all of its events.
 It is likely very possible to optimize this, but I think it would be at the expense of some amount of clarity.

 ### Calendar PageView
-originally went with a recyclerview based implementation, but that ended up being slow since it required calling notifydatasetchanged whenever the date was changed for the calendar.
+I originally went with a recyclerview based implementation, but that ended up being slow since it required calling notifydatasetchanged whenever the date was changed for the calendar.

 Switching to a more directly-accessible gridlayout improved performance significantly, as well as simplified the code.